 For the foreigners arriving in Kazakhstan, the 180-day period is calculated from the date of crossing the state border for the first time (for a relevant period).
 In case the excess of the permitted period of stay is established at the entry, no entry will be permitted.
 For the foreigners already staying in Kazakhstan, the permitted period of stay will be verified (calculated) by counting 180 calendar days backwards from the date of control (date for which it is required to establish lawfulness of stay).
-The permitted period of stay is verified at the foreigner's exit from Kazakhstan by counting 180 calendar days backwards from the date days backwards from the date of stay is verified at the foreigner's exit from Kazakhstan by counting 180 calendar days backwards from the date days backwards from the date of actual exit.
+The permitted period of stay is verified at the foreigner's exit from Kazakhstan by counting 180 calendar days backwards from the date of actual exit.